AGAPIA/sgan/README.md

 Using these options to do inference from another project using Flask --model_path models/sgan-p-models/eth_8_model.pt --external True

+Package Dependencies: flask, requests, Torch >= 0.4.1

+TODO: fix train to use GPU again, just check some hacked .cpu() overrides that i did in model.

 # Social GAN

 This is the code for the paper